PBS-Foundation/builder-registry/README.md

 Each curator can publish metadata for builders:

-- `active`
 - `recommended`
 - `trustedPayment`
 - `trustlessPayment`
 - `ofacCompliant`
-- `blobSupport`

 Curator functions:

 - `setBuilder(address builder, BuilderInfo info)`
 - `removeBuilder(address builder)`

-Builder are completely removed from both the mapping and the list.
+Builders are completely removed from both the mapping and the list.

 ---